shaunnoeljose/LLM-Backdoor-Defense/README.md

 Large Language Models fine-tuned with LoRA are highly vulnerable to backdoor (Trojan) attacks, where an attacker poisons as few as **1 in 1,000** training samples to force the model to produce attacker-chosen outputs whenever a secret trigger token appears.
-Standard evaluation metrics — including perplexity — are structurally blind to these attacks because the trigger fires on fewer than 0.1% of tokens in any evaluation set, contributing negligibly to aggregate loss.
+Standard evaluation metrics including perplexity are structurally blind to these attacks because the trigger fires on fewer than 0.1% of tokens in any evaluation set, contributing negligibly to aggregate loss.

-**TANTO** is a mechanistic, weight-space detection framework that identifies backdoor poisoning without requiring knowledge of the trigger word, without a clean reference model, and without retraining.
+The tool is a mechanistic, weight-space detection framework that identifies backdoor poisoning without requiring knowledge of the trigger word, without a clean reference model, and without retraining.
 It works by analysing the statistical distribution of LoRA adapter weights and layer activations, which collapse to characteristic signatures